rubzip/PoliticalPass/README.md

 ## To do list (Only for me)
+- [ ] Remove all for loops, instead of that use functional programming.
 - [ ] **Build the model.** A good idea could train a pre-trained model as [BERT](https://www.tensorflow.org/text/tutorials/fine_tune_bert).
 - [ ] Increment the dataset.
 - [ ] Divide dataset in Train/Dev/Test.
 Train and Test must have the same data origin, Test must have different Twitter accounts